Māori naming customs

-This article is about Māori naming customs in New Zealand.

-Before the 1800s, Māori children would be called by one given name (simple or composite).
+In New Zealand before the 1800s, Māori children would be called by one given name (simple or composite).
 These names were attributed to remarkable events around birth.
 Later in life a person might be given a new name relating to subsequent events.

+Pre-contact

+Individuals often had a single name, and took on new names in order to mark changes in their lives.
+Name changes were done so to maintain collective memory in an oral culture.

 1800–1900

 With the arrival of Europeans, surnames were introduced and soon after a Māori surname system was devised where a person would take their father's name as a surname, for example: